sakibbiswas/assignmennt1-ts/Assignment.ts/README.md

 Example of Type Inference

-let message = "Hello, TypeScript!";  // TypeScript infers 'message' as a string message = 42;  // Error: Type 'number' is not assignable to type 'string'
+let message = "Hello, TypeScript!";   // TypeScript infers 'message' as a string.

+message = 42;   // Error: Type 'number' is not assignable to type 'string'.

 In this example, TypeScript infers that message is a string, so trying to assign a number to it results in an error.
 Type inference keeps My code concise while still ensuring that I don’t introduce type-related bugs.